 A final important obstacle needs to be overcome: confidentiality of survivors and witnesses needs to be completely protected.
 Also, there should be places in each of the departments and prosecution sectors to receive reports of crimes of sexual violence supported by women police officers who have been trained and qualified to investigate such crimes.

-Habiba Abdelaal is a TIMEP Nonresident Fellow focusing on sexual and gender-based violence in Egypt.
+Habiba Abdelaal is a former TIMEP Nonresident Fellow focusing on sexual and gender-based violence in Egypt.